 2. Spread the crumbled cheese over your serving dish.
 Top with the miltomate and serrano mix.

 3. Drizzle with the olive oil and season with salt and pepper.
 Serve with tortilla chips.

-Do you a favorite homemade snack?
+Do you have a favorite homemade snack?
 How do you make it?